derkan/jsblocks.I18n/README.md

 # jsblocks.I18n

 Simple localization support for I18n.
-Do not expect much :-)
+Do not expect much, use as is or improve and send me a pull request :-)

 ## Properties: